cmu-psych-fms/wildfire/README.md

 can be provided using `?mission=` and/or `?player=`, which facilitates multiple players joining the same mission.
 While multiple players in a mission is not yet supported, the code exists for joining such missions as soon as it is.
-Similarly, this allows the same player to participate in different missions but have their name recorded to ease comparison of their performance.
+Similarly, this allows the same player to participate in different missions but have their name recorded to ease comparison of their performances.
 For example

     http://koalemos.psy.cmu.edu:8978/?game=conflagration&player=fred&misison=fred-and-john-mission

 ### Game Play

-In the browser window the user is presented with a *view* into the game’s map, 39 cells by 39 cells.
+In the browser window the user is presented with a *view* into the game’s map, 39 cells by 39 cells, with furthr information an affordances on either side of it.

 ![screen image](/images/screen-for-doc.png)

-The player’s plane is centered in this image, and remains so as the plane flies about the landscape, with the terrain shown varying as the plane’s position on the underlying map changes.
+The player’s plane is centered in this *view*, and remains so as the plane flies about the landscape, with the terrain shown varying as the plane’s position on the underlying map changes.
 If the plane is not moving it should be interpreted as it circling above the location at which is is stopped.
-When moving the plane currently travels at a constant speed, but in the future it will be possible to vary the speed of he plane.
 The plane cannot fly off the underlying map, when it reaches the edge of the underlying map it stops.

-While not yet present, in the future there will be

-* indicators on the border of the view showing the direction in which lie various items outside the current view, but still known to the player,
+While not yet present, in the future there will be indicators on the border of the *view* showing the direction in which lie various items outside the current view, but still known to the player,
-* further pieces of information about he state of the mission displayed in the margins around the view,
-* and affordances for various possible actions the player can perform displayed in the margins around the view.

-To fly to a particular location simply left click on that location in the view.
+The user interface for declaring what a mouse click in the *view* should do will evolve in the future, but currently allows moving to a specific location that is currently visible, or placing a marker at such a location.
 To fly to locations not in the current view you must first click on a location in the correct location and then click again as new terrain comes into view.
-This will likely be augmented with other gestures for flying in a direction off the view.
-In addition, it will in the future be possible to lay down markers, which will persist even when out of the view, but can be cited as places to visit.
-Also, currently clicking on a location while the plane is en route immediately changes the plane’s destination; in the future it will instead be possible to queue up a sequence of destinations.
+This will be augmented to allow flying in a direction off the view, as well as flying to any of the markers, including those not visible in the *view*.
+While clicking on a location while the plane is en route currently immediately changes the plane’s destination, in the future it will instead be possible to queue up a sequence of destinations.

 In the view there are currently seven types of cells that might be present